Rouiched

-Ahmed Ayad (Arabic: أحمد عياد) better known by his stage name as Rouiched; was an Algerian comedy actor and singer, born on April 28, 1921, at Algiers and died on January 28, 1999, at El Biar (Algiers).
+Ahmed Ayad (أحمد عياد), better known by his stage name as Rouiched, was an Algerian comedy actor and singer, born on April 28, 1921, in Casbah of Algiers and died on January 28, 1999, in El Biar (Algiers).

 Biography

-Rouiched was from Kabylie (Town of Azeffoun, Aarch Ait Djennad, Wilaya of Tizi-Ouzou).
+Rouiched was born to a father from Ait Djenad in Tizi Ouzou and a mother from Blida.
+He was the half-brother of the renowned Chaâbi singer Hadj M'rizek.
 During his childhood, he had many occupations to survive.
-Self-educated, his took the stage for the first time in a theater piece of Abdelhamid Ababsa called “Estardjâ Ya Assi”.
-His interpretation was remarkable.
-After that, he devoted himself and his time to the art, and became the leader of an artistic troop.
-He worked with a lot of great actors of that times: Rachid Ksentini, Mustapha Badie, Nadjat Tounsi, Sid-Ali Fernandel, Mohamed Touri, Mustapha Kateb…
+Self-educated, he took the stage for the first time in a theater piece by Abdelhamid Ababsa called "Estardjâ Ya Assi".
+His performance was remarkable, after which he devoted himself and his time to the art, and became the leader of an artistic troupe.
+During the 1930s, 1940s, and 1950s, Rouiched was influenced by the artistic scene of the Casbah and performed under the direction of Mahieddine Bachtarzi, collaborating with prominent actors of the era such as Rachid Ksentini, Mustapha Badie, Nadjat Tounsi, Sid-Ali Fernandel, Mohamed Touri and Mustapha Kateb.

-After the independence of Algeria in 1962, he was a member of “Théatre National Algerien” (Algerian National Theater).
-But his greatest success was the film “Hassen Terro” of Mohamed Lakhdar-Hamina.
-He pursued his career on the Algerian Television and acted in many comedies and telefilms until his death.
+Following the independence of Algeria in 1962, he became a member of the Algerian National Theater.
+His greatest success came with the film "Hassen Terro" directed by Mohamed Lakhdar-Hamina.
+He continued his career on the Algerian Television, acting in many comedies and television films until his death.